lexdmm/nestjs-graphql-passport-jwt/README.md

 })
 ```

-Use the token that returns from the mutation "login" in graphql.
+Use the token that returns from the mutation "login" in graphql, field token.
 ```javascript
 mutation{
   login (